Can Constipation Cause Appendicitis? Gastroenterologist Explains.

-In this study, the appendix was found normal in 36% of appendectomy operations done for young females with severe abdominal pain (reference).
+This study found the appendix normal in 36% of appendectomy operations done for young females with severe abdominal pain (reference).
 Constipation-related abdominal pain leads to a false diagnosis of appendicitis in 13% of the cases.

-The abdominal pain was attributed to functional bowel disorders such as irritable bowel syndrome and chronic constipation.
+The abdominal pain was attributed to functional disorders such as irritable bowel syndrome and chronic constipation.

 What we know about the causes of appendicitis:

-As we explained to you, we don’t know the exact cause of appendicitis in most cases.
+As we explained, we don’t know the exact cause of appendicitis in most cases.
 The evidence is still weak regarding the role of constipation in appendicitis.

 To give an idea about what we know about the causes, we gathered the most important facts from research(reference):

-- Appendicitis occurs primarily due to appendix obstruction, which predisposes to pus and mucus build-up infection leading to appendicitis.
+- Appendicitis occurs primarily due to appendix obstruction, predisposing to pus and mucus build-up infection leading to appendicitis.

-- Also, several infections can trigger appendicitis, but no specific patterns of infections are specific for appendicitis.
+- Also, several infections can trigger appendicitis, but no specific patterns of infections are specific to appendicitis.

 - Neither obstruction nor infection can explain all cases of appendicitis.